The Death Care Industry

 Analysts divide the death care industry into three segments: ceremony and tribute (funeral or memorial service); disposition of remains through cremation or burial (internment); and, memorialization in the form of monuments, marker inscriptions or memorial art.
 The industry is highly fragmented with the majority of businesses being small and family-owned.
 The only exceptions are bronze memorial suppliers and casket manufacturers where considerable concentration exists.

 Approximately 50% of all internments are memorialized in some permanent manner.
 Individual lots typically have a bronze or granite memorial while communal internments such as columbaria and cremation niches have a wide range of stone, masonry and wood construction.
-For more information on the death care industry, please see Exhibit 14.

 b.
 Market Trends